SpongePowered/SpongeDocs/source/index.rst

 Sponge produces an "API" -- a standard way to write mods.
 However, the API is like the DVD standard, a DVD player is required to actually play the DVD.
 In our case, we both define the standard (the Sponge API) as well as provide one way to run Sponge plugins: on top of Minecraft Forge, which some people may already be familiar with.

+Some general issues are addressed in the :doc:`faq`

 .. warning::
     Sponge is currently in development as of writing, so no download is yet available for running Sponge plugins.

 Documentation
 =============